Azure/maximo/src/upi_airgap_configs/README.md

-# Setting up an Openshift cluster with no access to the internet
+# Setting up an Openshift cluster with no internet access

 ## Prereqs